cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add new dependency - redux-form
-## create form to login in custom server using redux-form
+## refactored all forms in app using redux-form